-Stockings of razorback suckers and bonytail during sample year (SY) 2017 were to be distributed across spatial and temporal variables in order to accommodate an analysis of factors influencing post-stocking survival (objective 6).
-Five backwaters were identified as primary stocking locations: A7 upper, C7 (McIntyre Park), A10 upper, A10 lower, and C10 (Ehler's).
-At least one stocking per season (autumn, winter, and spring) was anticipated, dependent on availability of hatchery fishes and crew for PIT tagging fishes prior to release.
+Stockings of razorback sucker and bonytail during SY2017 were to be distributed across spatial and temporal variables in order to accommodate analysis of factors influencing post-stocking survival (Objective 6).
+Five backwaters were identified as primary stocking locations; A10 upper, A10 lower, A7 upper, C7, and C10.
+At least one stocking per season (autumn, winter, and spring) was anticipated, dependent on availability of hatchery fish and crew for PIT tagging prior to release.
+Releasing hatchery-reared fish into backwaters provides better access to immediate cover than is available in the river channel, where the current is also faster.
+All backwaters provide access to the river channel.